zshainsky/draw_with_me/README.md

 ## Frontend Architecture
 The Frontend architecture was built from scratch using WebComponents on top of [lit element](https://lit.dev/).

 Elements are built in the [lib/components/](./lib/components/) folder.
 These elements are packaged using npm [rollup](https://www.npmjs.com/package/rollup) and stored to be served in the [lib/static/js/] folder.
 Details of the rollup config can be found here [lib/rollup.config.js](./lib/rollup.config.js).
 All HTML pages reference packaged js from the static folder.
 Please view [lib/package.json](./lib/package.json) for details on other dependencies.
-All CSS is definied in the [lib/components/styles.js](./lib/components/styles.js) file.
+All CSS is defined in the [lib/components/styles.js](./lib/components/styles.js) file.

 ## Deployment
 This app is deployed using the free tier of Heroku (Hobby Dev).
-It automatically deploys new versions when changes are commited to the heroku-main branch of this git repo.
-This app uses the `heroku/go` build pack and is deployed using a `web` dyno.
+It automatically deploys new versions when changes are committed to the heroku-main branch of this git repo.
+This app uses the `heroku/go` build pack and is deployed using a `web` Dyno.
 See the definition in the [Procfile](./Procfile).
 I have also added the PostgreSQL Add-on and configured the database manually using the [[schema.sql](./db/schema.sql) file.

 ## Resources
 1. Architecture/Design: [https://outcrawl.com/realtime-collaborative-drawing-go](https://outcrawl.com/realtime-collaborative-drawing-go)